lhellborg/CorporateDashboard/README.md

 -A **“data view”** of all issues, with an appearance similar to a spreadsheet, that is sortable and filterable.

+##Data files
+The data files are served from `public/assets/data` folder, even from production mode.

 ## Prerequisites

 You will need the following things properly installed on your computer.